 When is the museum open?
 Do you have regular hours?

-The museum reopens on Wednesday, September 16 at 12 p.m.
-Until further notice, the museum is open with adjusted hours:
+The museum reopened on Wednesday, September 16, 2020 with new adjusted hours:

 Wednesday – Sunday

 What art is on view during my visit?

 We are pleased to share new exhibitions with our reopening, Open Storage and The Willfulness of Objects, on long-term view, and Hialeah Eléctrica – Metavector by Rafael Domenech and Ernesto Oroza, on view through October 10.